kata-containers/kata-containers/svc-mesh/service-mesh.md

 In Kubernetes, the __init__ container is often `privileged` as it needs to setup the environment, which often needs some root privileges.
 In the case of those services meshes, all they need is the `NET_ADMIN` capability to modify the underlying network rules.
-Conduit, by default, does not use `privileged` container, but Istio does.
+Linkerd, by default, does not use `privileged` container, but Istio does.

 Because of the previous reason, if you use Istio you need to switch all